 * Women's start around 9oz per shoe.

-Salomon Thundercross: Fit
+Fit

 The Thundercross has a roomier fit than most Salomons.
-Salomons generally have a snug fit in the heel, standard fit in the forefoot, and slightly narrow toe boxes.
+Salomons historically have had a snug fit in the heel, standard fit in the forefoot, and slightly narrow toe boxes.
 The Salomon Thundercross fits snug in the heel with a slightly wide forefoot and roomy toe box that lets my toes spread out naturally for a strong base.
-It's much wider than the Salomon Speedcross (which runs narrow) with a fit closer to the wide versions of the Salomon X Ultra 4 GTX and XA Pro
+It's much wider than the Salomon Speedcross (which runs narrow) with a fit closer to the wide versions of the Salomon X Ultra 4 GTX and XA Pro.

 This slightly roomy fit favors hikers with standard to wide feet.
 I'm normally limited to Salomons available in wide sizes.
 However, I can wear the Thundercross (in a half-size larger than my everyday shoe size).

-Salomon Thundercross: Comfort
+Comfort

 MAX CUSHION